nbrockington/vnn/README.md

 # Functionality to add

--- Visualisation of neural network learning and the decrease in cost function (on training data) "live" during weight optimisation process, for 2D data
+-- Add visualisation of cost function on Test Set data during training (to fmincgv.m)

+-- Add neural network % performance to subplot titles for final Training Set and Test Set visualisations (to vnn1.m)

 -- Visualise hidden units for 2D data

--- Implement choice about uploading saved dataset or generating new dataset (user interface)
+-- Implement user choice about uploading saved dataset or generating new dataset (via menu interface)

 -- Visualisation of neural network learning and hidden units fo n-D data, n >= 3, on 2D and 3D scatter plots.

+-- Make neural network structure (no. of hidden layers, number of units in each layer) flexible and selected by user

--- More dataset shapes, including "ribbons"
+-- More dataset distribution shapes, including "ribbons"

--- Implement validation step between training and testing
+-- Implement validation step(s) between training and testing

 # Known bugs

--- When using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually to see data clearly
+-- On some OX S systems,when using Octave with GNUPLOT qt, 3D scatter plot background is black by default and must be changed to white manually by user to improve visualisation